Sampling random graphs with specified degree sequences: Results

-The reason the MCMC produces these unusually large $\eta_0$ estimates stems from the Markov chain’s boundary enforcement criterion: if the Markov chain proposes a double-edge swap in a simple graph that would create a self-loop or a multi-edge, thereby exiting the specified graph space, the algorithm rejects this change and resamples its current state.
-Each such resampling extends the time needed for the serial correlation to decay.
+We begin by running the sampling gap algorithm on each of the 103 simple networks in our corpus.
+The estimated sampling gap $\eta_0$ of the majority (86.4\%) of the networks satisfy an upper bound $\eta_0 = 2m$ (Fig.~\ref{SamplingGapResults}a,e).
+For the remaining networks (13.6\%), the estimated sampling gap $\eta_0$ (gray circles in Fig.~\ref{SamplingGapResults}a,e) is much larger than what this simple heuristic upper bound predicts.
+The reason the MCMC produces these unusually large $\eta_0$ estimates stems from the networks' high density and the Markov chain’s boundary enforcement criterion for simple graphs: if the Markov chain proposes a double-edge swap that would create a self-loop or a multi-edge, thereby exiting the specified graph space, the algorithm rejects this change and re-samples its current state.
+Repeated re-sampling extends the time needed for the serial correlation to decay.

-Let $\rho$ is the iid probability of an edge existing between a uniformly random pair of nodes, i.e., the network density.
-(We note that for simple graphs $\rho = \langle k\rangle/n-1$ and for loopy graphs $\rho = \langle k\rangle/n$, where $\langle k\rangle$ is the mean degree).
+In order to estimate the likelihood of a re-sampling event in the Markov chain, we must consider the probability of the chain proposing an edge swap that would result in a multi-edge or self-loop.
 Suppose two edges $(x, y)$ and $(w, z)$ are chosen uniformly at random for a double-edge swap.
+We define two edges in a network to be adjacent to each other if they have exactly one common endpoint, implying that only 3 of the 4 vertices they are incident on are distinct.
+For a Markov chain to propose creating a multi-edge, the pair of chosen edges cannot be adjacent.
+The probability $q$ that two edges chosen uniformly at random are not adjacent is given by

-Each of the two kinds of swaps (Fig.~\ref{DoubleEdgeSwaps}a) is then chosen with equal probability.
-In both the cases, the probability of rejecting the swap $\{(x, y), (w, z)\} \rightarrow \{(x, z), (w, y)\}$ or the swap $\{(x, y), (w, z)\} \rightarrow \{(x, w), (y, z)\}$ due to the creation of a multi-edge after the swap is governed by the likelihood that an edge already exists where the swap proposes to place one:
+Next, the two kinds of edge swaps (Fig.~\ref{DoubleEdgeSwaps}a) that can take place occur with equal probability.
+In both the cases, the probability of rejecting the swap due to the creation of a multi-edge is governed by the likelihood that an edge already exists where the swap proposes to place one.